Archie Cameron: Leader of the Country Party

+During World War II, Cameron was a strong supporter of mass internment of enemy aliens.
+In November 1940, shortly after his resignation from the ministry, the Australian War Cabinet decided to allow interned aliens the right to appeal their internment to a tribunal.
+While remaining a government backbencher, Cameron unsuccessfully moved for the disallowance of the relevant regulation by the House of Representatives and in April 1941 moved a no-confidence motion in the army minister Percy Spender for his handling of internment.
+Cameron argued that enemy aliens "enjoy no rights whatever" during war-time and were a "danger to the nation" unless proven otherwise, with the appeals tribunals placing the government "in the hopelessly ridiculous position of appearing before a tribunal to defend its own actions".
+His motion was not put to a vote as no other MP was willing to second it, but in response Spender defended his actions and stated Cameron's intent was to "indulge his peculiar megalomania in order to get some notoriety out of his action".

 Speaker of the House of Representatives

 Cameron followed most of the UAP into Menzies's new party, the Liberal Party, and when the Liberals won the 1949 elections Menzies appointed him Speaker of the House: mainly, it was said, to keep him out of the Cabinet.
 He presided over the House with an autocratic style that caused a number of celebrated rows with members on both sides.
 Cameron's health never recovered from his World War I gassing, and in August 1955 he contracted influenza.
 Despite this, he fought that year's election and was handily reelected.
-He would die of a heart attack in August in Royal Prince Alfred Hospital, Sydney.
+He died of a heart attack in August in Royal Prince Alfred Hospital, Sydney.

 Personal life

 Cameron married Margaret Eileen Walsh on 15 April 1925.
 They had a son and a daughter together; his daughter predeceased him.

 Cameron was raised Presbyterian, but later converted to Catholicism, which was his wife's religion.
-He was known for choosing to affirm (rather than swear) the oath of office, citing Jesus's admonition to "swear not at all".
+The Sydney Morning Herald reported in 1950 that he was a "deeply religious man".
+In parliament, he attracted attention for choosing to make an affirmation rather than swear the oath of office.
+He did so each time he was elected and was the only member of the House of Representatives to do so during his time in office; after his death no other MPs chose to make an affirmation until 1969.
+He told an interviewer that "if a man's word is worthless no amount of oath-taking will make him worthy".